matn7/Google-Platform-Notes/flashcard/Microservices.md

 deploy-ability of your microservices.
 Develop the habit of deploying and releasing changes to a single microservice in production without requiring the deployment of other components.
 By doing so, numerous benefits will naturally emerge.

+### Monolithic vs SOA vs Microservices.

+**Monolithic:**
+* Parallel deployment: NOT OK.
+* Agility: NOT OK.
+* Scalability: NOT OK.
+* Usability: NOT OK.
+* Complexity & Operational overhead: Great.
+* Security Concerns & Performance: Great.

+**SOA:**
+* Parallel Development: OK.
+* Agility: OK.
+* Scalability: OK.
+* Usability: OK
+* Complexity & Operational overhead: OK.
+* Security Concerns & Performance: OK.

+**Microservices:**
+* Parallel Development: Great.
+* Agility: Great.
+* Scalability: Great.
+* Usability: Great.
+* Complexity & Operational overhead: NOT OK.
+* Security Concerns & Performance: NOT OK.

 ## Definition of microservice?

-Microservices is an approach to developing a single application as a suite of small services, each running its own process and communicating with lightweight mechanism, built around business capabilities amd independently deployable by fully automated deployment machinery.
+Microservices is an approach to developing a single application as a suite of small services, each running its own process and communicating with lightweight mechanism, built around business capabilities and independently deployable by fully automated deployment machinery.

 ## How to build Microservices?